frankhart2018/typy/Doc/reference/expressions.rst

 :keyword:`async for` statement in a coroutine function analogously to how a generator object would be used in a :keyword:`for` statement.

 Calling one of the asynchronous generator's methods returns an :term:`awaitable` object, and the execution starts when this object is awaited on.
-At that time, the execution proceeds to the first yield expression, where it is suspended again, returning the value of :token:`~python-grammar:expression_list` to the awaiting coroutine.
+At that time, the execution proceeds to the first yield expression, where it is suspended again, returning the value of :token:`expression_list` to the awaiting coroutine.
 As with a generator, suspension means that all local state is retained, including the current bindings of local variables, the instruction pointer, the internal evaluation stack, and the state of any exception handling.
 When the execution is resumed by awaiting on the next object returned by the asynchronous generator's methods, the function can proceed exactly as if the yield expression were just another external call.
 The value of the yield expression after resuming depends on the method which resumed the execution.
 If :meth:`~agen.__anext__` is used then the result is :const:`None`.
 Otherwise, if :meth:`~agen.asend` is used, then the result will be the value passed in to that method.

-If an asynchronous generator happens to exit early by :keyword:`break`, the caller task being cancelled, or other exceptions, the generator's async cleanup code will run and possibly raise exceptions or access context variables in an unexpected context--perhaps after the lifetime of tasks it depends, or during the event loop shutdown when the async-generator garbage collection hook is called.
-To prevent this, the caller must explicitly close the async generator by calling :meth:`~agen.aclose` method to finalize the generator and ultimately detach it from the event loop.

 In an asynchronous generator function, yield expressions are allowed anywhere in a :keyword:`try` construct.
 However, if an asynchronous generator is not